linesd/minimize/README.md

 verbose : bool
 	If True - prints the progress of minimize. (default is True)

+concise : bool
+    If True - returns concise convergence info, only the minimium function value (necessary when optimizing a large number of parameters) (default is False)

 Return
 ------
 Xs : numpy array - Shape : (D, 1)